omussell/grim/content/index.md

 The documentation on this site is split into two sections, Design and Implementation.
 The Design documents what the infrastructure *should* look like in high level terms while never actually stating particular tools.
 The Implementation is a working version that follows the design.

 A secondary objective is to allow users to choose which software to use by having each component of the infrastructure being modular and interchangable.
-So while a particular tool may be used for a given task, the design will only
+So while a particular tool may be used for a given task, the implementation should be seen as guidance only of what can be achieved using the design.

 ## Background